alexclaydon/tinybox/README.md

 **Note: try _not_ manually installing `postgis` when setting up on Liam's machine.**
 <!-- - GeoDjango binary dependencies: `brew install postgis gdal libgeoip` -->
 - GeoDjango binary dependencies: `brew install gdal libgeoip`
+- [Tippecanoe](https://github.com/felt/tippecanoe) for generating custom vector tilesets: `brew install tippecanoe`.
+- [Maputnik](https://github.com/maputnik/editor) for styling tilesets: `brew install kevinschaul/homebrew-core/maputnik`

 Installing the `psycopg2` Python package requires a `pg_config` binary to be on path.
 Such a binary is included with the Postgres.app install.
 Accordingly, the project's `pyproject.toml` exports a `PATH` env pointing to the Postgres.app.
 So this env will need to be updated any time there is a change in PostgreSQL configuration (including when it's deployed on Digital Ocean).
 Alternatively, perhaps we should move to Docker devcontainers sooner rather than later to minimise differences between development and production environments.

+Note that as of today, the `brew` formula for Tippecanoe is current (v2.24.0).
+Should that change, you can install from source using the instructions on the repo.

 Optionally, we also recommend installing [Direnv](https://direnv.net/) (`brew install direnv`) to handle auto-loading of environment variables.
 Don't forget to [hook Direnv into your (zsh) shell](https://direnv.net/docs/hook.html).
 Once install, call `direnv allow` from the repo root to enable automatic sourcing of environment variables from the `.envrc` file.